incendia-tech/ETHGlobal-Buenos-Aires-Incendia/zkpassport/frontend/CONTRACT_INTEGRATION.md

 - Create a new project
 - Copy the Sepolia RPC URL

-### 2. Connect MetaMask
+### 2. Connect Rabby
-- Install MetaMask browser extension
+- Install Rabby browser extension
 - Create a new wallet or use an existing one
 - Switch to Sepolia testnet
 - Fund the account with Sepolia ETH from a [faucet](https://sepoliafaucet.com/)